Android-Apps/DnsQache/README.txt

-Second, the author of this program would like to thank Harry Mue and Sofia Lemons for the fantastic Android Wifi Tether application for its use in both using that application andd and in learning Android.
+Second, the author of this program would like to thank Harry Mue and Sofia Lemons for the fantastic Android Wifi Tether application for its use in both using that application and and in learning Android.
 Some of the code in DnsQache borrow from ideas and indeed implementation from Harry's and Sofia's code base, therefore this body of code carries his license and Copyright (duly noted in the DISCLAIMER.txt and the code, where appropriate).